microsoft/scitt-ccf-ledger/demo/contract/README.md

 Acting as the TDP, run the following commands to create the TDP's DID, and then sign and register a fresh contract:

 > **Note:** The `create-did` script creates and uploads the TDPs DID to the TDPs GitHub site.
-You may be asked to authenticate to GitHub in that process using a password or [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) for the TDP GitHub account.
+You may be asked to authenticate to GitHub in that process using [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) for the TDP GitHub account.
+Please create a PAT that has permissions to read and write to the TDP's GitHub pages repository.
 Creating DID is a one-time process; the same DID can be used for signing multiple contracts.

 ```
 ./demo/contract/2-create-did.sh